Our manifesto: authentic critical thinking (ACT)

 8 ACT creates lifelong learners

-Finally, ACT should be seen not only as the means to help students become better thinkers at high-school, but as a way to ensure that they will become life-long members of the epistemic community.
+Finally, ACT should be seen not only as the means to help students become better thinkers at school, but as a way to ensure that they will become life-long members of the epistemic community, and continue to seek new ways of understanding throughout their lives.

-We support students to become curious, open-minded knowers of the world, who will always be willing to take on board new ideas, augment their understanding, and be receptive to different cultural perspectives.
+We support students to leave their echo chambers, and become curious, open-minded knowers of the world, who will always be willing to take on board new ideas, augment their understanding, and be receptive to different cultural perspectives.

 Deploy ACT in your school: become a member!